801-262-6060

-A bounty hunter is a skilled individual hired by a bail bondsman who pursues and captures fugitives and is offered a monetary reward in exchange.
-The bounty hunter obtains his reward by being given a percentage of the bail amount.
+A bounty hunter is a skilled individual commissioned by a bail bondsman to pursue and capture fugitives.
+In return for their work, they receive a financial reward, typically a percentage of the fugitive's bail amount.
 This amount is termed as the “bounty”.
 This means that if a person has a set bail amount at $20,000, even just a reward of 10% would bring in $2,000 for the bounty hunter if he or she is able to successfully capture and return the fugitive.

 Across the United States are a number of programs available at academies and community colleges for training to become a bounty hunter.
 While these programs have varying time periods, techniques and skills like how to apprehend a fugitive, how to negotiate and interview people, as well as skills needed for locating and recovering fugitives can be some of the highlighted topics covered in the program.